EllDy96/3Dreams/README.md

 ![alt text](https://github.com/EllDy96/3Dreams/blob/main/images/Obstacles.gif)

-### Main Behaviour
+### Boids Main Behaviour mapping

-The boids behavior  is regulated by main parameters each linked to the norm of a specific force vector applied to each:
+We can model the Boids swarm behavior tuning fours parameters linked to the norm of 4 force vectors applied to each boid:
-**Alignment**: the steering force inducing to follow the same direction of the neighbor’s boids.
+- **Alignment**: the steering force inducing to follow the same direction of the neighbor’s boids.
-**Separation**: repulsion force to prevent collision and to define how much space is in between.
+- **Separation**: repulsion force to prevent collision and to define how much space is in between.
-**Cohesion**: A force pointing toward the center of the neighbors, allows the creation of groups of swarms.
+- **Cohesion**: A force pointing toward the center of the neighbors, allows the creation of groups of swarms.
-**Speed**: the speed force.
+- **Speed**: the speed force.

+We update these parameters to make the swarm reflects the emotional contour of the playback track in real-time using OSC messages.
+To design a meaningful mapping, we want to establish some dependency on the current VA-space’s point where the song is, to have an overall effective swarm behavior.
+### VA-Space clustering
+We split the VA-space into 5 clusters each associated with a specific emotion, to each cluster we designed a specific boids behavior that best describes the respecting emotion, by fixing 2 or more of the 4 Boid parameters.
+Inside each cluster, we introduce some novelty situations by tuning in real-time the remaining Boid’s parameters with specific instantaneous low-level features.

  ![alt text](https://github.com/EllDy96/3Dreams/blob/main/images/Animation2.gif)
  ![alt text](https://github.com/EllDy96/3Dreams/blob/main/images/Animation3.gif)